derwilly/c-examples/105-kernel-first-modul/README.md

 [ 2145.073329] amazing-driver mod_exit called.
 ```

-To unload the Driver simply use makefile again:
+To unload the Driver simply use the makefile again:
 ``` bash
 make rmmod